jaykdoe/comfyui-workflow-analyzer/README.md

 ![](https://github.com/jaykdoe/v0-comfyui-workflow-analyzer/comfyui-workflow-analyzer.gif)

-This repository contains the code for the Comfyui Workflow Analyzer, a tool for analyzing and visualizing workflows.
+This repository contains the code for the Comfyui Workflow Analyzer, a tool for analyzing and visualizing Comfyui workflows.
 The project is built using React and Next.js, and is deployed on Vercel.

 ## **Getting Started**

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/jaykdoes-projects/v0-comfyui-workflow-analyzer.git`
+1. Clone the repository: `git clone [https://github.com/jaykdoes-projects/v0-comfyui-workflow-analyzer.git](https://github.com/jaykdoe/comfyui-workflow-analyzer.git)`
 2. Install dependencies: `npm install` or `yarn install`
 3. Start the development server: `npm run dev` or `yarn dev`